Isode Approach to Data Centric Security using NATO Confidentiality Labels

 Security Labels and DCS

-DCS needs a flexible mechanism to control access to documents which works in a large scale federated environment.
+DCS needs a flexible mechanism to control access to data which works in a large scale federated environment.
 Security Labelling provides this mechanism and is central to DCS.
 The model of security labelling has been well established for physical documents.
 Electronic security labels clearly identify the rights needed to access associated data.

 Details on electronic security labels and their use is provided in the Isode white paper “Access Control using Security Labels & Security Clearance”.